orchidhq/Orchid/integrations/OrchidAzure/README.md

 ## About

 OrchidAzure connects your [Azure DevOps Wiki](https://azure.microsoft.com/en-us/services/devops/wiki/) to Orchid, making it simple to publish your knowledge base as a full website.

+## Installation

+{% include 'includes/dependencyTabs.peb' %}

 ## Demo